apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 **Executor failure during Job Commit**

-PUT requests which have been finalized will be persisted, those which have not been finalized will remain outstanding.
-As the data for all the commits will be in the cluster FS, it will be possible for a cleanup to load these and abort them.
+Multipart Put requests which have been completed with the final POST  will be persisted.
+Not-yet-completed requests will remain outstanding.
+As the data for all the commits will be in the cluster FS, it will be possible for a cleanup phase to load these and abort them.

 **Job failure prior to commit**